rackerlabs/otter/doc/data_flow.rst

 User modifies the config
 ^^^^^^^^^^^^^^^^^^^^^^^^

-* The model store updates the config, and tells the controller that the config has been modified
+* The REST API updates the config, and tells the controller that the config has been modified

 * The controller acquires a lock